Use AI to create assessment tasks, rubrics or marking grids, quizzes, exit tickets and success criteria while keeping teacher review central.

 - Yes.
 It can draft assessment ideas, but teachers should check alignment, difficulty, accessibility and marking approach.

-- Can AI success criteria be shared directly with pupils?
+- Can AI success criteria be shared directly with students?

 - They should be edited first so the language matches the age group, task and classroom expectations.